vivotekmobile/VIVOTEK_SDK_Doc/AudioUpload_iOS.md

 - (void)audioUploadAuthFail
 {
     // 401 Authentication fail.
-    // Can't access the target device using the provided username or password }
+    // Can't access the target device using the provided username and password.
+}

 - (void)audioUploadConnectFail
 {
     // Connection fail.
-    // Can't connect to the target device
+    // Can't connect to the target device.
 }

 - (void)audioUploadServiceUnavailable
 {
     // 503 Service Unavailable
-    // The audio upload service of the target device is unavailable }
+    // The audio upload service of the target device is unavailable.
+}

 - (void)audioUploadDidDisconnected
 {
     // Disconnected.
     // Fail to upload audio during talking.
-Either mobile device or the target device is disconnected.
+Either the mobile device or the target device is disconnected.
 }

 ```